Treating thyroid cancer

-If you are diagnosed with thyroid cancer, you will be assigned a care team who will devise a treatment plan for you.
+If you're diagnosed with thyroid cancer, you'll be assigned a care team, who will devise a treatment plan for you.

-Your recommended treatment plan will depend on the type and grade of your cancer, and whether your care team thinks that a complete cure is realistically achievable (see below).
+Your recommended treatment plan will depend on the type and grade of your cancer, and whether your care team thinks that a complete cure is realistically achievable.

 Cancer treatment team

-All NHS hospitals have multidisciplinary teams (MDTs) who treat thyroid cancer.
-An MDT is made up of a number of different specialists and may include:
+All NHS hospitals have multidisciplinary teams (MDTs) that treat thyroid cancer.
+An MDT is made up of a number of different specialists, and may include:

 - a surgeon

 - an endocrinologist (a specialist in treating hormonal conditions)

 - an oncologist (a cancer treatment specialist)